iegomez/mosquitto-go-auth/README.md

 Init should initialize anything that your plugin needs from the options passed in authOpts.
 These options may be given through the configuration as any other one, following the auth_opt_whatever_else pattern.

-If you want to register your custom plugin, you need to `plugin` to the auth_opt_backends option, and the option `auth_opt_plugin_path` with the absolute path to your-plugin.so.
+If you want to register your custom plugin, you need to add `plugin` to the auth_opt_backends option, and the option `auth_opt_plugin_path` with the absolute path to your-plugin.so.

 GetUser, GetSuperuser and CheckAcl should respond with simple true/false to authenticate/authorize a user or pub/sub.

 GetName is used only for logging purposes, as in debug level which plugin authenticated/authorized a user or pub/sub is logged.

-To build the plugin, you
+You can build your plugin with:

+`go build -buildmode=plugin`

+Check the plugin directory for dummy example and makefile.

 #### Testing Custom